hinablue/jqiphoneslide/README.md

 *   make banner link clickable

 Known Issue:

-When you bind the multiple selectors, the auto play function maybe failed in the pager switcher.
+--When you bind the multiple selectors, the auto play function maybe failed in the pager switcher.--

 # UPDATE, v0.6 #